Oregon Children's Theatre

 Oregon Children's Theatre (OCT) is a children's theatre organization based in Portland, Oregon, United States.

 History

 Originally created by Sondra Pearlman as the "Theatre for Young People" in 1988, OCT became a resident company of the Portland Center for the Performing Arts in 1991.

 As part of the COVID-19 pandemic, the theatre received between $150,000 and $350,000 in federally backed small business loan from US Bank as part of the Paycheck Protection Program.
 The company stated it would allow them to retain 91 jobs.

+OCT announced in March 2025 that it was halting all programming effective September 2025.
+The organization was revived in 2026.